tu-team/2/doc/emotions/emotional thinking model/computational emotional thinking model.md

 1. Computer games
 1. Intellectual assistant capable of emotional dialogs and thinking
 1. Automatic interviewers
-1. Estimating human responses in the interest of manipulating it.
+1. Estimating human responses in the interest of manipulating it
 1. Simulations of large social groups
 1. Call centre automation
 1. Software and hardware support automation